 For management of emergency cases

 When patients have ‘pulled’ their back and are struggling to walk or function.
 Osteopathy is great as the first response to these cases.
 We are equipped with the tools and knowledge that is most appropriate to use at certain times in the process.
-For example, you don’t want to destabilise an acute disc prolapse by adding too much movement to the joints, so we initially work on pain reduction techniques.
+For example, you don’t want to destabilise an acute disc prolapse by adding too much movement to the joints.
+We combat this by initially work on pain reduction techniques.
 Conversely, with an acute lower back muscle pull (which can be just as painful), we appropriately assess and deliver passive movement-based techniques to soften the muscles in the fastest way possible alongside other strong pain reduction modalities.

 Management of chronic cases

 As they say, it’s better to be proactive than reactive.
-Seeing your osteopath every so often (depending on your predisposition to injury) can significantly reduce your potential for serious injury, long-term wear and tear of the joints (e.g osteoarthritis), and help optimise your body.
+Seek an osteopath’s help every so often (depending on your predisposition to injury) to significantly reduce your potential for serious injury, long-term wear and tear of the joints (e.g osteoarthritis), and help optimise your body.